ABOUT Dr. Zap

 After several years in general practice, Dr. Zap felt compelled to provide better, more thorough, personalized care for her patients.
 This desired inspired her to seek out additional education and training in veterinary acupuncture, food therapy, medical manipulation (chiropractic), herbal medicine, rehabilitation and holistic modalities.
 With this wealth of knowledge and a desire to provide the best care for all animals, Integrative Veterinary Care was established in 2019.

-Being a mobile/ambulatory veterinarian allows Dr. Zap the opportunity to reach more animals in need - from family pets, to equine athletes, to zoo collections and wildlife around the world.
+Being a mobile/ambulatory veterinarian allows Dr. Zap the opportunity to reach more animals in need - from family pets, shelter and rescue animals, athletes, zoo collections and wildlife around the world.
 Integrative Veterinary Care is proud to work with local animal rescue groups and wildlife rehabilitation centers to provide holistic veterinary care to all animals in need.
-Dr. Zap also holds part-time positions at Yonkers Raceway, Belmont Park and Aquaduct Racetrack, working with elite Standardbred and Thoroughbred racehorses.

 In 2016, Dr. Zap returned to her hometown of Ridgefield, CT, and currently shares her home with a rescued pitbull named Enzo, two marginated tortoises (Harry & Henry), a snake named Monty, and several goldfish.
-She also is the proud owner of a 28 year old Dutch warmblood named Topaz.
+She also is the proud human partner of a 28 year old Dutch warm blood named Topaz.
 Dr. Zap is a third generation beekeeper, and tends to several hives of honeybees on her property.
 She enjoys volunteering, traveling, learning foreign languages, Muay Thai (kickboxing), riding horses, playing polo, and practicing yoga.